HOMANS: Nord Stream II sanctions is a question of Ukraine's freedom

 · The election of Yanukovych as President of Ukraine in 2010 and the subsequent creation of a system that one long-time resident of Kyiv described as “beyond corruption.”

-· The prosecution and imprisonment of Yulia Tymoshenko in 2011, and her imprisonment, became a barrier to signing an association and free trade agreement with the EU.
+· The prosecution of Yulia Tymoshenko in 2011, and her imprisonment, became a barrier to signing an association and free trade agreement with the EU.

-Despite the shift in the US’s interests toward more involvement in reforms during this period, at the same time Ukrainians were taking their own actions.
-Ukraine Without Kuchma was a movement instigated and sustained by Ukrainians, as was the Orange Revolution in 2004 and Euromaidan in 2013 & 2014.
+Despite the shift in the US’ interests toward more involvement in reforms during this period, at the same time Ukrainians were taking their own actions.
+Ukraine Without Kuchma was a movement instigated and sustained by Ukrainians, as was the Orange Revolution in 2004 and Euromaidan in 2013 and 2014.
 None of the ex-pats with whom I spoke, who were in Kyiv at the beginning of the Orange Revolution, expected Ukrainians to have the courage to go out into the streets to contest Yanukovych’s “victory.”
 Euromaidan was instigated and sustained by Ukrainians, with no Western involvement.

 Starting in 1992, the US initiated several technical assistance projects in Ukraine, focused on judicial and legal reform, democracy and governance, and economic development.
-The US also helped to establish several civil society organizations focused on reforms.
-However, many more civil society organizations were started by Ukrainians themselves.
+The US also helped to establish several civil society organisations focused on reforms.
+However, many more civil society organisations were started by Ukrainians themselves.

 The value of US assistance to Ukraine hasn’t been the technical assistance projects themselves.
-The value of these projects resulted from Ukrainians working on those projects and civil society organizations, many of who played critical roles in Ukraine Without Kuchma, the Orange Revolution, and Euromaidan.
-Today, they continue to play significant roles in Parliament, government ministries, private enterprise, law, accounting, and academic institutions.
-In 2012, Russia ordered the termination of most Western-sponsored technical assistance projects and non-governmental organizations.
-The likely reason – the success of similar interventions in Ukraine, mainly by the practical training these interventions gave to reform-minded Ukrainians.
+The value of these projects resulted from Ukrainians working on those projects and civil society organisations, many of who played critical roles in Ukraine Without Kuchma, the Orange Revolution and Euromaidan.
+Today, they continue to play significant roles in Parliament, government ministries, private enterprise, law, accounting and academic institutions.
+In 2012, Russia ordered the termination of most Western-sponsored technical assistance projects and non-governmental organisations.
+The likely reason: the success of similar interventions in Ukraine, mainly by the practical training these interventions gave to reform-minded Ukrainians.

 Since 2000 the trajectory of reforms in Ukraine has primarily been upward, but with significant dips.
 Often, Western governments are frustrated by the lack of progress and the dismissals of reformers.
 At other times, scandals such as the prosecution of Paul Manafort and the activities of Rudy Giuliani have taken attention away from the significant progress Ukrainians have made.
 American professional service firms have often abetted and profited from Ukraine’s corruption.
-Examples include “Big Four” accounting firms wanting to be retained by oligarchs and corrupt officials to help launder companies they acquired through illegal corporate raids, or law firms paid millions of dollars to legitimize the prosecution and imprisonment of opposing politicians.
+Examples include the “Big Four” accounting firms wanting to be retained by oligarchs and corrupt officials to help launder companies they acquired through illegal corporate raids, or law firms paid millions of dollars to legitimise the prosecution and imprisonment of opposing politicians.

-Ukrainians have consistently proven that they want to live in a Democratic Country under the Rule of Law.
+Ukrainians have consistently proved that they want to live in a democratic country under the rule of law.
 Recently, Ukraine Catholic University in Lviv hosted a virtual event, primarily to present the activities of some of its alumni.
 You can watch the event here.
 Does anyone think that the individuals included in this event will ever willingly live in a country controlled by Russia?
 What will the West do to ensure that Ukraine stays truly free from Russia?

 Nord Stream II

-It is difficult to understand the decision taken yesterday by the Biden Administration, to lift sanctions on the company responsible for building Nord Stream II, along with CEO given its professed support for Ukraine.
+It is difficult to understand the decision taken yesterday by the Biden Administration, to lift sanctions on the company responsible for building Nord Stream II, along with the CEO, given its professed support for Ukraine.
 The US Congress voted to impose the sanctions, but the Biden Administration didn’t ask for Congressional approval to remove them.
 Today, Senate Robert Menendez (D-NJ), Chairman of the Senate Foreign Relations Committee, made a strong statement against the decision of the Biden Administration.
 The Biden Administration made the decision four months before Angela Merkel leaves office.
 She supports the completion of Nord Stream.
 However, the German Green Party, which may become part of a new ruling coalition taking power after the election, is opposed to Nord Stream II.

 Today, I read a very informative article emailed to me by a well-placed German friend, covering many of the issues connected with Nord Stream II.
-The article is entitled “The Nord stream II Gas Pipeline and Germany’s Relationship with Russia.”
+The article is entitled “The Nord Stream II Gas Pipeline and Germany’s Relationship with Russia.”
 I cannot open the URL without paying.
 Anyone who wants to read the entire article can contact me by email, and I’ll send it to you.
-Nord Stream II is a more complicated matter than I had realized.
+Nord Stream II is a more complicated matter than I had realised.

 In the last paragraph of the article, the author concluded that a deal to initiate the operation of the pipeline is unlikely, on terms satisfactory to everyone.
-The author states, “In any deal, Germany would have to be willing to use Nord Stream II as a point of leverage against Moscow, moving away from Ostpolitik and towards the more confrontational approach advocated in Central Europe and Washington.
+The author states: “In any deal, Germany would have to be willing to use Nord Stream II as a point of leverage against Moscow, moving away from Ostpolitik and towards the more confrontational approach advocated in Central Europe and Washington.
 It has thus far been unwilling to do so, and (Germany) will probably not take a different position with the project verging on completion (barring a change in government).”

 The article makes some important points, and I'll add a few of my own.